Venezuela

 What Must Be Done?

-Refugees International urges the international community to support and welcome Venezuelans who are fleeing their homes, as they are in dire need of protection and opportunity abroad.
+Refugees International urges governments in the Western Hemisphere to welcome Venezuelans who are fleeing their homes, as they are in dire need of protection and opportunity abroad and encourages the donor community to support countries in their efforts to do so.

 A Forgotten Response and An Uncertain Future: Venezuelans’ Economic Inclusion in Colombia